 Durable materials

-Process equipment that has limitations in what can be done aesthetically and parts that make noise were placed behind the main building and hidden from the road.
+Process equipment that has limitations in what can be done aesthetically and parts that make noise were placed behind the main building and hidden from the streets.
 With a uniform color on these parts, they form a whole in themselves, even if the content is varied.
 Above all, the views from the area around the roundabout at Bolandsgatan and Stålgatan are important with many people passing by daily.

 Project team